Daylight saving time in Africa: Namibia

 From 1994 until 2017 Namibia used Winter time, the practice of setting clocks back during winter months by one hour.
 In this period Namibian Standard Time was at UTC+02:00 Central Africa Time in summer, and UTC+01:00 (West Africa Time) in winter.
+This change named Namibian Standard Time was introduced in 1993, triggered by fears for school children walking to school before sunrise.
 Winter time began on the first Sunday in April at 03:00, and lasted until the first Sunday in September, 02:00 hours.
 In the Zambezi Region in the far north-east of Namibia clocks were not changed and remained on Central Africa Time all year round so that during winter time, Namibia spanned two time zones.

 In the 2010s repeated calls from businesses and private individuals were made to abolish winter time, citing incompatibilities with South Africa, Namibia's main trading partner, as well as a "loss of productivity".
 The National Council passed the Namibian Time Bill 2017 in August 2017 and repealed the 1993 act, placing Namibia back into the South African Standard Time zone of UTC+02:00.